Honoring a Family Lineage

 “We are extremely grateful for her support and her desire to see our student-athletes succeed in their particular sports, in the classroom and in life beyond college.”

-Among those Hendrix hopes to honor are her grandfather; a paternal great-aunt and two maternal great-aunts; her father and two of his sisters; her brother; four paternal first cousins; three maternal first cousins; her sons, Rick, Ron and Phillip; Ron Hendrix’s wife, Debbie; two granddaughters, Brooke and Lori Lee, and a niece.
+Among those Hendrix hopes to honor are her great-grandfather; grandfather; a paternal great-aunt and two maternal great-aunts; her father and two of his sisters; her brother; four paternal first cousins; three maternal first cousins; her sons, Rick, Ron and Phillip; Ron Hendrix’s wife, Debbie; two granddaughters, Brooke and Lori Lee, and a niece.

 Additionally, the gift honors her late husband, Dick Hendrix, a 1955 graduate of the School of Business Administration.
 The two met at Ole Miss through mutual friends.